Astrophile (TV series): Production

 Davika wanted to work with Bright, hence her manager contacted GMMTV.
 Once the deal was finalised, GMMTV organised an original script writing contest and the winning plot by writer "Duangmaan", is made into the series Astrophile.
 The shooting of the series started in 2022, after its initial announcement in December 2021.
 On 1 July 2022, the series aired on GMM TV.

 International releases

 Astrophile can be watched on TRUEID, and is available on streaming platform VIU in Thailand, Indonesia, Malaysia, Singapore, Hong Kong, and Myanmar.
-It premiered on TV Asahi CS TeleAsa Channel 1, Telasa in Japanese Television, and on Channel 7 in Myanmar.
+It premiered on TV Asahi CS TeleAsa Channel 1, Telasa in Japanese Television, Channel 7 in Myanmar and on GMA in the Philippines.
 Owing to its increasing popularity and viewer's demand, the series got featured on Vidio equipped with Indonesian subtitles.

 Reception

 In December 2021, the trailer release trended at 2nd in Worldwide, 1st in Thailand, 3rd in Indonesia, 4th in Malaysia, Myanmar, Philippines and 10th in Mexico.
 Each episode started trending after an initial slow pick-up, and was well received by both local and international audience.
 The chemistry between the main leads Vachirawit Chivaaree and Davika Hoorne, the compelling storyline resonating with the audiences, further boosted the popularity of the series.
 It has ranked 1st for "Most Romantic Thai Dramas" and 2nd for "Top Thai Romance Series" to watch online.
 By November 2023, Astrophile series had over views on its official GMMTV YouTube channel and the pilot episode had over 6M views.
 Astrophile has attracted a niche market, and it continues to acquire attention and acclaims.